Neerajyadav7905/Youtube-video-download-node/README.md

 1. Open your web browser.
 2. Go to `http://localhost:3000`.
-3. Enter the URL and video information in the provided fields.
+3. Enter the Youtube URL in the provided fields.
 4. The download links will be displayed on the webpage.

 ## License